eririii-bit/Summertime-Coding-Cpp/README.md

 - Quiz Functions.
 - Interaction with the player.
 - Added Functions and Constants to avoid line of code iterations.
+- The Test.

 ### **Fixed?**
 - Fixed press enter to continue text.
-- Some errors (logic-error).
+- More errors (logic-error).

 **Features yet to come:**
-- The Test.

 - Removal of all placeholders.
 - More QoL changes (Joking).
+- Save/Load Functions